EarthLink Internet in Kansas at a Glance

 About EarthLink Internet in Kansas

 Kansas ranges from the bustling Kansas City metro on its eastern border to the wide-open Great Plains in the west.
-The eastern third of the state has strong broadband infrastructure, while western Kansas remains underserved.
-In the western Great Plains and smaller communities away from I-70, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
+The eastern third of the state has strong broadband infrastructure.
+While western Kansas remains underserved.
+In the western Great Plains.
+Smaller communities away from I-70, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
 This flexibility makes EarthLink a viable option for Kansas residents across a range of communities.

 One of EarthLink's standout features in Kansas is the absence of contracts on all plans.
-Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees and no surprise price increases during a locked-in period.
+Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees.
+No surprise price increases during a locked-in period.
 Combined with unlimited data on every plan, EarthLink positions itself as a straightforward, transparent choice for Kansas households that want reliable internet without the fine print.

 EarthLink Internet Plans in Kansas